Yamaha Wolverine SxS with Winch

 Grease the winch drum and gears periodically to maintain smooth operation.
 Use a high-quality, lithium-based grease compatible with your winch’s components.
 Doing so will help reduce friction and extend the lifespan of your winch.

-Lastly, don’t forget to occasionally use the winch, even if you don’t have to!
+Lastly, don’t forget to occasionally use the ATV winch, even if you don’t have to!
 Our side-by-side winch will often bugger up if not used.
-It’s not even the winch that’s the issue – it’s the relay, and flicking it a few times gets it going.
+It’s not even the off-road winch that’s the issue – it’s the relay, and flicking it a few times gets it going.
 Like all mechanical things, keeping it working from time to time avoids a lot of problems.
 The last thing you want when you are stuck is to have to fix your winch first.

 In case of an off-road emergency or unexpected circumstances, always have a communication plan and never stand in the winch cable’s path.
 You are better positioned inside your vehicle or behind the driver’s door.